Screw It!

-Screw It! is the second album by the American band Danger Danger, released in 1991.
-"Monkey Business" peaked at No. 42 on the UK Singles Chart.
+Screw It! is the second album by the American rock band Danger Danger, released in 1991.
+The song "Monkey Business" peaked at No. 42 on the UK Singles Chart.

 Production

 The album was produced by Bruno Ravel and Steve West.
 It was recorded at New River Studios in Fort Lauderdale, Florida.
 Ginger Lynn provided the moans on "Yeah, You Want It!"

 Critical reception

 The Calgary Herald noted that "most of the music and pedantic lyrics tend to irritate instead of stimulate."
 The Chicago Tribune deemed "Yeah, You Want It!" an "offensive, date-rape anthem."

 AllMusic wrote that "the music overall appears to have been constructed in hopes of pleasing both the mainstream pop audience and hair-sprayed headbangers."

 Track listing

 All songs written by Steve West and Bruno Ravel, except for where noted.